 - Surphing: "1Cor 6:11 And such were some of you.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.
 This passage clearly shows what kinds of people will not get saved---those who continue in disobedience and disbelief in God and His word.
 In other words, the reprobate.
 Contrary to universalism, God saves while we are alive (Heb 9:27 And just as it is appointed for man to die once, and after that comes judgment . . . . ), and except in cases of deathbed conversions, such people will have a life that displays God's work in their lives . . . "

 Matt Slick's Response:

 - Again, please understand that I am not defending or approving of Universalism.
 But, Surphing continues to demonstrate that she does not understand Universalism sufficiently.
-This is interesting because she kept misrepresenting me saying that what I believed was wrong, yet she demonstrates she doesn't' understand much about universalism.
+This is interesting because she kept misrepresenting my saying that what I believed was wrong, yet she demonstrates that she doesn't' understand much about universalism.
 Was she projecting her erroneous conceptions upon me in our discussion?
-I don't know, but I can't help wonder if that was what was happening.
+I don't know, but I cannot help wondering if that was what was happening.

 Christ Alone's Blog

 Christ Alone was the other woman in the room that was antagonistic towards me.
 Remember, I had repeatedly stated that they were misrepresenting my position.